essoca/Physics-Engines/projectile/basketball.md

 Projectile motion
 =================

+If equations not displayed appropriately, use this [tool](http://htmlpreview.github.io/) with the attached html document.

 Projectile motion is a combination of a horizontal motion at constant speed (if we neglect air resistance) and a vertical motion at constant acceleration due to gravity.

 *x* = *x*<sub>0</sub> + *v*<sub>0*x*</sub>*t*